What is Intent in Android?

 There are two types of intents in android

 Implicit Intent doesn’t specify the component.
 In such a case, intent provides information on available components provided by the system that is to be invoked.
 For example, you may write the following code to view the webpage.

 For Example: In the below images, no component is specified, instead, an action is performed i.e. a webpage is going to be opened.
 As you type the name of your desired webpage and click on the ‘CLICK’ button.
 Your webpage is opened.

 Explicit Intent specifies the component.
 In such a case, intent provides the external class to be invoked.

 Intent i = new Intent(getApplicationContext(), ActivityTwo.class); startActivity(i);

-In the below example, there are two activities (FirstActivity, SecondActivity).
+For Example: In the below example, there are two activities (FirstActivity, and SecondActivity).
 When you click on the ‘GO TO OTHER ACTIVITY’ Button in the FirstActivity, then you move to the SecondActivity.
 When you click on the ‘GO TO HOME ACTIVITY’ button in the SecondActivity, then you move to the first activity.
 This is getting done through Explicit Intent.

 Note: To know more about the types of intent with example code please refer to Implicit and Explicit Intents with Examples.